 Airtable ratings and reviews

 Coda offers a blend of document creation, spreadsheet functionality, and app integrations.
-This makes Coda a truly customizable and flexible platform for teams to manage projects, workflows, and data in one place.
+This makes Coda a truly customizable and flexible all-in-one workspace software for teams to manage projects, workflows, and data in one place.

 With Coda, users can create interactive documents called ‘docs’ that combine text, tables, images, and interactive elements such as buttons, formulas, and automations, empowering teams to build tailored solutions for their specific needs.